 Locomotive number C5631 had carried the Commanding General and his staff from Nong Pladuk and Kanchanaburi to Konkoita.
 Later that Engine was transported back to Japan where today it remains enshrined at the Yoshakan museum at the Yoshakuni Shinto Shrine .

-Futamatsu’s narrative of the TBR includes a description of his attendance at the official ceremony held at Konkoita where the locomotive #C5631 that now sits proudly at the Yoshakuni Shrine was present having carried the Railway Commander from Kanchanaburi.
+Futamatsu’s narrative of the TBR includes a description of his attendance at the official ceremony held at Konkoita where the locomotive #C5631 was present having carried the Railway Commander from Kanchanaburi.
 He then launches into a rather detailed summary of the Allied bombing raids on the 4 largest bridges of the TBR, concentrating on #277.
 He relates how the 2 bridges were damaged multiple times but repairs were always effected within a matter of days.
 Until finally, in JUN 45 when the central spans of the iron bridge were dropped and the wooden bridge was significantly damaged that traffic on the TBR was halted.
 The major bridges over the Zani, Apalon and Mezali rivers in Burma were similarly attacked multiple times.

-He adds a lament the many of the returning trains bore sick and wounded IJA soldiers from the Burma Front were the war was turning against them.
+He adds a lament the many of the returning trains bore sick and wounded IJA soldiers from the Burma Front where the war was turning against them.

 He also alludes to the fact that in addition to bombings, there were frequent strafing attacks by fighter planes that targeted anything moving on the rails – including POW work parties.
 He also (with a different set of figures) speaks to the bombing raid on the Kanchanaburi bridges that killed 94 and wounded 240 Dutch POWs.